-Black Butler (Kuroshitsuji), 07 Ghost, Detective Conan (Case Closed), Psyren, One Piece, Bleach, Naruto, Noblesse, Ability, Akatsuki no Yona (of which there is currently no fanfiction for on this site--WHY?!), Orange Marmalade (also no fanfiction; what are we all doing with our time?)
-Skip Beat!, Crepuscle, Necromancer, Inuyasha, D. Gray-man, Reimei no Arcana (Dawn of the Arcana), Akagame no Shirayukihime, Kurogane (the one about kendo, not something else), Pandora Hearts, Tsubasa Resevoir Chronicles, xxxHolic, The Record of a Fallen Vampire (anyone who has not read this and is into drama/action/really depressing stories WILL.
+Natsume Yuujinchou (Natsume's Book of Friends), Black Butler (Kuroshitsuji), 07 Ghost, Detective Conan (Case Closed), Psyren, One Piece, Bleach, Naruto, Noblesse, Ability, Akatsuki no Yona (which is beautiful and almost-cliché in all the most interesting ways), Orange Marmalade, Skip Beat!, Crepuscle, Necromancer, Inuyasha, D. Gray-man, Reimei no Arcana (Dawn of the Arcana), Akagame no Shirayukihime, Kurogane (the one about kendo, not something else), Pandora Hearts, Tsubasa Resevoir Chronicles, xxxHolic, The Record of a Fallen Vampire (anyone who has not read this and is into drama/action/really depressing stories WILL.
 GO.
 PICK.
 THIS.
 UP.
-NOW.), Chibi Vampire, Full Metal Alchemist, Black Cat, Olympus (spelling varies, but it's about gods, is REALLY philosophical, and has very little plot progression to speak of...though the art is commendable), Coffin-a-Shoulder Kuro (Hitsugi Katsugi no Kuro, or something like that, also falls under really depressing-but-epic stories), Vampire Game (totally awesome, available in some libraries) Nurarihyon no Mago (there's an English translation for that name, something like Rise of the Nura Clan), Id, The Gamer, City of the Dead Sorcerer, and many, many more that I will refrain from adding simply because this list is already too freakishly long.
+NOW.), Chibi Vampire, Full Metal Alchemist, Black Cat, Olympus (spelling varies, but it's about gods, is REALLY philosophical, and has very little plot progression to speak of...though the art is gorg sous), Coffin-a-Shoulder Kuro (Hitsugi Katsugi no Kuro, or something like that, also falls under really depressing-but-epic stories), Vampire Game (totally awesome, available in some libraries) Nurarihyon no Mago (there's an English translation for that name, something like Rise of the Nura Clan), Id, The Gamer, City of the Dead Sorcerer, and many, many more that I will refrain from adding simply because this list is already too freakishly long.

 Anime, Cartoons, TV shows, and Movies

-I don't get a lot of TV time, sadly enough, so the cartoons that I can list off the top of my head are Avatar: the Last Airbender, a couple of reincarnations of Yu-Gi-Oh, Teen Titans, Huntik, and Danny Phantom.
+I don't get a lot of TV time, sadly enough, so the cartoons that I can list off the top of my head are Avatar: the Last Airbender, RWBY (which is either a cartoon or an anime; I'm not actually sure), a couple of reincarnations of Yu-Gi-Oh, Teen Titans, Huntik, and Danny Phantom.
 (The sponge that is not actually a square does not count as a cartoon.
 IT'S NOT A REAL CARTOON; GET WITH THE PROGRAM PEOPLE.)
-Recent movies are limited to kiddie stuff that a particularly childish relative likes, so I've got Rise of the Guardians, Tangled, Kung-Fu Panda, Wreck-It Ralph, Frozen, all the Rush Hours (which I don't actually remember all that well, because they were a while ago and watched on my own sparse time), The Incredibles, Ice Age (all of them), Shrek (also all of them), Monsters Inc., Coraline, and Avatar (the one with the blue people and floating rocks, not anything else).
+Recent movies are limited to kiddie stuff that a particularly childish relative likes, so I've got Rise of the Guardians, Avengers, Tangled, Kung-Fu Panda, Wreck-It Ralph, Frozen, all the Rush Hours (which I don't actually remember all that well, because they were a while ago and watched on my own sparse time), The Incredibles, Ice Age (all of them), Shrek (also all of them), Monsters Inc., Coraline, Avatar (the one with the blue people and floating rocks, not anything else), and Blade Runner (because classics are classical).
 TV shows are most generic and limited to reality-based comedy shows (which are all the same), Food Network challenges (which a single channel pretty much has a monopoly on), detective shows (which, while sometimes fascinating, also tend to be all the same), and Supernatural (which I started fairly recently but happens to be refreshingly original.
 Or maybe I just need more experience in the genre...).
 I typically don't watch anime that I haven't read the manga form of on principle, anomaly that I am.
 So I'm not posting all the read-first-watch-later's up.
 Exceptions to the read-manga-before-anime include Sword Art Online, Code Geass (which got so freakishly complicated that I dropped it), Fairy Tail (cuz technically I watched some of the anime before reading the manga), Special A, Full Metal Alchemist (the original crappy one that has almost no connection to the manga whatsoever and that I count as a seperate series all on its lonesome) and Black Cat (anime sucks, but manga's okay).
 I have also watched one episode of Attack of Titan, courtesy of my cousin.